pedromezaq/pi-hole-control/README.md

 - Raspberry Pi 3 Model B Plus Rev 1.3 running Raspbian GNU/Linux 11 (bullseye) armv7l

 ## Features
-- Uses the command line utility pihole to enable and disable DNS blocking
+- Uses the module APiHole to communicate with the PiHole via its API.
 - Status polling to set LED state if Pi-hole was disabled through web interface
 - Runs as system service (see scripts/init.d)